 Sparking Innovation

 Reflection is also powerful in the workplace, sparking new ideas.
 In HR, reimagining how we do performance reviews added reflection questions.
 This made the process more creative.
 Teams at the top use a method called affinity mapping for thinking and creating together.
+However, true reflection shouldn’t be squeezed into a yoga class or other physical activity; it deserves its own dedicated time.
 It proves that reflecting works for all levels of idea generation.

 Creative routines combined with reflection can keep us inspired and ready for new things.
 This was clear for students after they remembered and shared their thoughts.
 Their creativity took off.
 Reflection is key for making new ideas, both at home and at work.